-This plant is also known as umbrella-grass.
 This species of fuirena grows in isolated clumps, and does not form colonies.
 Lake-rush is found in bogs, wet shores, and roadside ditches.
 Lake-rush stems grow to a foot-and-a-half tall.
 Its leaf blades are grass-like and spreading.
 They are narrow (only about a quarter of an inch wide); and up to 6 inches long.
 The leaf sheaths are hairy.
 The inflorescence of lake-rush usually has a cluster of large, oblong spikelets.
 The spikelets are up to three-quarters of an inch long.
 They are burr-like, being covered with small scales; each of which is tipped with a long, greenish, de-curved spine.
 Lake-rush grows in small clumps.
 Its leaves are grass-like and up to 6 inches long.
 It has hairy leaf sheaths.
 At the top of the stem is a cluster of 2 or more large, oblong spikelets.
 The spikelets are covered with greenish, de-curved spines.